Mikaelarth/NieS/README.md

 controlled by `offline_path` or the `NIES_DB_OFFLINE_PATH` environment variable.
 Call `DatabaseManager::synchronize()` once connectivity is restored to push pending records to the MySQL server.
+The application now includes a small `NetworkMonitor` helper that listens for changes in network connectivity.
+When offline mode is enabled and the network becomes available again, `DatabaseManager` automatically triggers `synchronize()` so pending rows are uploaded without manual intervention.

 Example using environment variables: